top of page

 Background

-We offer comprehensive, flexible and cost-effective assessments for children and adults that address your specific questions.
+Bird & Jones is an independent assessment service for individuals and families who want to better understand themselves or a family member.
+Primarily based in Bristol and the South West but also offering assessments in the East Midlands, we offer comprehensive, flexible and cost-effective assessments for children and adults that address your specific questions.
 We use a range of evidence-based, internationally recognised interviews and observational assessments to ensure that the diagnostic outcome is robust and fully explained.

 A tiered approach